EvictionLab/eviction-lab-website/content/updates/blog/questions-and-answers/index.md

 {{< faq

-"﻿followed-rules-but-landlord-wants-to-evict"
+"followed-rules-but-landlord-wants-to-evict"

-"﻿I’ve always paid my rent and followed the rules but my landlord wants to evict me.
+"I’ve always paid my rent and followed the rules but my landlord wants to evict me.
 Can they do that?"

-"﻿A landlord must have a cause of action and follow the local notice requirements before they can evict you.
+"A landlord must have a cause of action and follow the local notice requirements before they can evict you.
 In most places, “causes of action” include nonpayment of rent, lease violations, and damage or harm to property or other tenants.
 While Most evictions are filed for owing rent, in most jurisdictions, a landlord can also ask you to leave at the end of your lease.
 If you refuse to leave, they can file to evict you for staying past the lease term.
 Landlords might also be able to end your tenancy for several other reasons including their plans to move into or renovate the property.
-However, in some places there are laws that require a landlord to have a <a href=’https://nlihc.org/sites/default/files/Promoting-Housing-Stability-Through-Just-Cause-Eviction-Legislation.pdf’ target='_blank' rel='noreferrer noopener'>“good” or “just” cause to evict</a>.
+However, in some places there are laws that require a landlord to have a <a href='https://nlihc.org/sites/default/files/Promoting-Housing-Stability-Through-Just-Cause-Eviction-Legislation.pdf' target='_blank' rel='noreferrer noopener'>“good” or “just” cause to evict</a>.
 The specific details vary by location but in general this means that a landlord needs to have a valid legal reason (which is usually detailed in local law), like non-payment of rent or lease violations, to evict a tenant.
 “Good” or “just” cause protections can protect tenants from displacement and veiled discrimination and retaliation."

-"﻿It is critical to know that these protections don’t exist everywhere so you must check with local legal services to see what is available to you." >}}
+"It is critical to know that these protections don’t exist everywhere so you must check with local legal services to see what is available to you." >}}

 {{< faq